geotools/geotools/docs/user/tutorial/datastore/read.rst

 .. note::

-   In the above example, FeatureSource.count(Query.ALL) will return -1, indicating that the value is expensive for the DataStore to calculate, or at least that our PropertyDataStore implementation does not provide an optimised implementation.
+   Warning: When calling ``FeatureSource.count(Query.ALL)`` be aware a DataStore implementation may return ``-1`` indicating that the value is expensive for the DataStore to calculate.

-   FeatureCollection.size() will always produce an answer

    You can think of this as:

    * FeatureSource is a way to perform a quick check for a precanned answer for count and bounds.
-     Some formats such as shapefile will keep this information in the header at the top of the file.
+     The Shapefile format will keep this information in the header at the top of the file.
+In a similar fashion a Database may be able to quickly check an index for this information.
    * FeatureCollection checks the contents, and possibly checks each item, for an answer to size and bounds.

+   This is a terrible API tradeoff to have to make, resulting from implementations taking ten minuets to performing a "full table scan".

 Care should be taken when using the collection() method to capture the contents of a DataStore in memory.
 GIS applications often produce large volumes of information and can place a strain